contrapunctus-1/TheatreScript/README.md

 4. [x] Do we need Fountain's Dual Dialogue?
    * I see it as limited - just two simultaneous speakers?
    * It also seems unnecessary - could just write "Both:" or "The three of them:" or "Foo, Bar and Quux:" 🤷‍♀

-## Advantages
-* Can be read, edited, and written by anyone
-* No special editor required

-## Disadvantages
-* Can't define character name once and change it everywhere (unlike LaTeX+Thalie)
-* (compared to Fountain) 'no-syntax markup' + m17n for keywords = more complexity for the compiler

 ## Tested with
 1. <https://en.wikisource.org/wiki/An_Enemy_of_the_People_(Ibsen)>